By DebbieH 26 May 2020 9 min read

 Qualifications and Education

 When listing your education, only list the most recent college or university that you attended.
-Include the title of the qualification, the grade awarded and the date achieved.
+Include the title of the qualification, the grade awarded, and the date achieved.
 If you are still in education, you are entitled to list it, but ensure that you make it clear that it hasn’t been completed yet.

-Try and stick to bullet points in this section.
+Try to stick to bullet points in this section.
 If you do have months where you were out of work or education, keep your explanation brief.
 If an employer requires more information, they will ask you to elaborate during an interview.

 Experience

-This is usually the most prominent section on a CV and it’s worth spending some time making sure you have identified the most relevant experience for the job.
-This section is normally laid out in reverse chronological order with the most recent experience at the top.
+This is usually the most prominent section on a CV, and it’s worth spending some time making sure you have identified the most relevant experience for the job.
+This section is normally laid out in reverse chronological order, with the most recent experience at the top.

 Keep your experience short and accurate, listing the company name, duration of employment in years, your title and the type of aircraft that you flew on.